The QBS Technology Group Limited

 Responsibility for the Group’s anti-slavery initiatives is as follows:

-The Operations Director, Colin Lee is responsible for:
+The HR Director, Colin Lee is responsible for:

 The process by which policies are developed is: